Colorado Springs assistant principal found dead after arrest for sexual assault charges - KRDO

 Colorado Springs assistant principal found dead after arrest for sexual assault charges

-STONE COUNTY, Ark.
-(KRDO) -- Randell Mealer, the former Assistant Principal at GOAL Academy at the Citadel Mall, was found dead over the weekend in Arkansas following his arrest for dozens of sexual assault charges.
+STONE COUNTY, Arkansas (KRDO) — Randell Mealer, the former Assistant Principal at GOAL Academy at the Citadel Mall, was found dead over the weekend in Arkansas following his arrest for dozens of sexual assault charges.

 According to jail records, Mealer was booked into the Boone County Jail on July 1, 2021, facing 50 counts of first-degree sexual assault.
 Mealer posted bond just three hours later, but the Stone County Sheriff’s Office found him dead Saturday morning.